navonodjoseph/whisper/README.md

-# whisper
-Simple experiment with Whisper AI
+# Simple experiments with Whisper
+Launching Whisper AI and conducting two simple experiments

 ## Background

-###
-Whisper AI is a speech recognition model.
-It's an AI tool designed by Open AI that recognizes and transcribes audio files.
-It's extremely fast and adaptable, and you can adjust your model size to either improve accuracy (larger) or speed (smaller).
-The tool can write captions, translate languages, and search text for language patterns.
-It is really fun to experiment with.
+Designed by OpenAI, Whisper is a speech recognition model that recognizes and transcribes audio files.
+It's fast and adaptable.
+You can adjust your model size to either improve accuracy (larger) or speed (smaller).
+The tool can trasncribe captions and even translate languages.

 ## Getting started
-I'm going to give a quick over view of what you need to get started then run through some of the experiments I tried.
+I'm going to give a quick overview of what you need to get started then run through some of the experiments I tried.
 You'll need to use python 3.10 or below to make this model work.
 You can check what version of python you're running with this command `python --version`.

 ### Install PyTorch
 PyTorch is a compliler you'll need to rewrite some of the bytecode before it's executed.
-Once you've started your pipenv shell you can`pip install torch torchvision torchaudio` (for Mac).
+The command is `pip install torch torchvision torchaudio` (for Mac).
 Read more here: PyTorch documentation : https://pytorch.org/docs/stable/dynamo/index.html

 ### Install FFMPEG
 This is a tool for reading the different audio files. `pip install ffmpeg`.